ByPrice/byprice-public-api-docs/capillary-services/PARTNER-PRICE.md

 - Data type: int, optional
 - Description: Zip code to get prices from
-- Validation: Should be an integer valid zip_code of 5 digits
+- Validation: Should be a valid zip_code of 5 digits
 - Examples: 06600 or 04920

 ### Endpoints